emudev-org/emudev-docs/README.md

 ------------
 If you have anything that you feel should be included please open a [pull request](https://help.github.com/articles/about-pull-requests).
 Please only include documents that are publicly avaiable and can be redistributed (and don't forget to include citations as needed).

 Your help is needed to make this a definitive archive of related documentation.
+For more information check the [emudev project page](http://emudev.org/).
 Thank you!